 Tom Brady passed for 4,694 yards to bring his career total to more than 89,000 yards, extending his league record.
 But Brady threw for just 25 touchdowns.
 The future Hall of Famer has had 15 seasons in which he had more touchdown passes – and again, this was despite having an extra game in 2022 compared to most of his career (this year was the second with the NFL’s expanded 17-game regular season).

 The star quarterback briefly retired in the offseason then announced that he had changed his mind and would play a 23rd season.
 At that point Brady’s return boosted Bucs preseason odds.
-But now Tampa Bay, the No. 4 seed in the NFC, is listed at +2800 at FanDuel to win the Super Bowl on Feb.
-12 in Glendale, Ariz.
+But now Tampa is the No. 4 seed in the NFC, and the Buccaneers Super Bowl oddsare listed at +2800 at FanDuel.

 Jacksonville Jaguars Also Home Underdogs